jcarlosroldan/tablextract/README.md

 * Hierarchical, factorised, and some periodical headers are segmented properly before the extraction.
 * Instead of discarding tables with tables inside and then discarding tables smaller than 2x2, it first removes the small tables and then discards tables with tables inside, in order to get more results.
 * Texts and images are extracted before discarding repeated cells, to avoid discarding rows with changing images.
-* Cache is disabled by default
+* Cache is disabled by default.
 * Readme documentation improved.

 ### v1.0